-Towards unification, we first present a general set of demands that, if satisfied, shows that ELIMINATION DISTANCE TO \mathcal{H} parameterized by $\mathbf{ed}{\mathcal{H}}(G)$ is uniformly FPT.
+Towards unification, we first present a general set of demands that, if satisfied, shows that ELIMINATION DISTANCE TO \mathcal{H} parameterized by $\operatorname{ed}{\mathcal{H}}(G)$ is uniformly FPT.
 Like before, we consider a hereditary family \mathcal{H} of graphs such that \mathcal{H} is CMSO definable, closed under disjoint union and VERTEX DELETION TO \mathcal{H} is FPT.
 However, we strengthen the last two demands.
 To explain the new requirements, we briefly (and informally) discuss a few notions concerning boundaried graphs and equivalence classes.
 Essentially, a boundaried graph (a t-boundaried graph) is a graph with an injective labelling of some of its vertices by positive integers (upper bounded by t).
-When gluing two boundaried graphs G and H, denoted by $G \oplus H$, we just take their disjoint union, and unify vertices having the same label.
-Concerning some \mathcal{H} , two boundaried graphs G_1 and G_2 are equivalent (under the canonical equivalence relation) if, for any boundaried graph $H, G_1 \oplus H \in \mathcal{H}$ if and only if $G_2 \oplus H \in \mathcal{H}$.
-A refinement of the canonical equivalence relation (or just a refinement, for short) is an equivalence relation where any two boundaried graphs considered equivalent, are equivalent according to the canonical equivalence relation (but not vice versa).
+When gluing two boundaried graphs G and G0 and G1 denoted by $G \oplus G$ 2, we just take their disjoint union, and unify vertices having the same label.
+Concerning some G3, two boundaried graphs G4 and G5 are equivalent (under the canonical equivalence relation) if, for any boundaried graph G5, and G6 are equivalent (under the canonical equivalence relation) where any two boundaried graphs considered equivalent, are equivalent according to the canonical equivalence relation (but not vice versa).